aammd/MS_computational_ecology_opinion/compecol.md

 growing computational power, growing amount of data, and increasing computational literacy means that producing theory and predictions is becoming cheaper and faster (regardless of the quality of these products).
-Yet the time needed to test any prediction is not decreasing, or not as fast.
-Computational science has resulted in the development of many tools and approaches that can be useful to ecology, since they allow to wade through these predictions and data.
+Yet the time needed to test any prediction is not decreasing.
+Computational science has resulted in the development of many tools and approaches that can be useful to ecology, since they allow ecologists to wade through these predictions and data.
-Confronting theoretical predictions to data is a requirement, if not the core, of ecological synthesis; this is only possible under the conditions that ecologists engage in meaningful dialogue, and recognize the currencies of their collaborations.
+Confronting theoretical predictions to data is a requirement, if not the core, of ecological synthesis; this is only possible under the conditions that ecologists engage in meaningful dialogue across disciplines, and recognize the currencies of their collaborations.

-Finally, having this discussion about the place of computational ecology within the broader context of the ecological sciences will highlight areas of collaborations with other areas of science. @thes16aml makes the point that long-standing ecological problems would gain from being examined through a variety of techniques from the field of machine learning --  I fully concur, because these techniques usually make the most of existing data [@hale09ued].
+Discussion the place of computational ecology within the broader context of the ecological sciences will highlight areas of collaborations with other areas of science. @thes16aml makes the point that long-standing ecological problems would benefit from being examined through a variety of machine learning techniques -- I fully concur, because these techniques usually make the most of existing data [@hale09ued].
 Reaching a point where these methods are routinely used by ecologists will require a shift in our culture: quantitative training is perceived as inadequate [@barr14lqt], and most graduate programs do not train ecology students in contemporary statistics [@touc16mcs].

+Ultimately, any additional data collection has its scope limited by financial, human, and temporal constraints --- or in other words, we need to chose what to sample, because we can't afford to sample it all.
+Computational approaches, because they can work through large amounts of data, and integrate them with models that can generate predictions, might allow answering an all important
+question: what do we sample, and where?
+Some rely on their ecological intuition to answer; although computational ecologists may be deprived of such intuitions, they have the know-how to couple data and models, and can meaningfully contribute to this answer.
+Computational ecology is also remarkably cost-effective.
+Although the reliance on advanced research computing incurs immense costs (including hardware maintenance, electrical power, and training of highly qualified personnel; these are often absorbed by local or national consortia), it allows to generate predictions that are highly testable [@pois16sdc].
+Although the accuracy of these predictions is currently unknown (and will vary on a model/study/question basis), any additional empirical effort to *validate* predictions will improve their quality, reinforcing the need for dialogue and collaborations.

 **Acknowledgements:** I thank Dr. Allison Barner and Dr. Andrew McDonald for stimulating discussions, students of the Computational Ecology Summer School